-The Tepper School of Business, Carnegie Mellon University is recruiting for a tenure-track position at the assistant professor level in Marketing beginning in Fall 2023.
+The Tepper School of Business, Carnegie Mellon University is recruiting for a tenure-track position in Marketing beginning in Fall 2024.

 The ideal candidate will play a leading role in advancing the school's analytical approach to business, which is a long-standing differentiator of the Tepper School's approach to business education and research.
 The Tepper School of Business and Carnegie Mellon University have a strong culture of collaboration across disciplines which provides unique opportunities where highly innovative and interdisciplinary work is encouraged.
 The Tepper School is committed to building a diverse community of faculty and welcomes candidates whose experience in teaching, research, or community service has prepared them to contribute to our commitment to inclusive and academic excellence.